 Dear Captii Shareholder:

-On behalf of the Board of Directors, I am pleased to present the Annual Report of Captii Limited for the financial year ended 31 December 2016.
+On behalf of the Board of Directors, I am pleased to present the Annual Report of Captii Limited for the financial year ended 31 December 2017.

-A broadly positive year
+A year of contrasts

-Our GlobeOSS business generated higher revenue while our Unifiedcomms business had a lower revenue year in 2016.
-GlobeOSS posted revenue of S$11.0 million, an increase of 96.9% from the S$5.6 million recorded in 2015.
-Unifiedcomms revenue however declined by 9.1% to S$12.3 million in 2016 compared to the S$13.5 million achieved the year before.
+Our GlobeOSS business generated higher revenue this year while our Unifiedcomms business unfortunately did not.
+GlobeOSS posted revenue of S$13.1 million, an increase of 19.2% from the S$11.0 million recorded in 2016.
+Unifiedcomms revenue in contrast declined by 4.5% to S$11.7 million in 2017 compared to the S$12.3 million achieved the year before.

 Balance sheet strength and dividends